Microdata and TableBuilder: Barriers and Incentives to Labour Force Participation

 General information about the Barriers and Incentives to Labour Force Participation (B&I) survey, including summary results, are available in Barriers and Incentives to Labour Force Participation.

-Detailed information about the survey including scope and coverage, survey design, data collection methodology, weighting, estimation and benchmarking, estimate reliability and a glossary can be accessed from the Methodology page of the publication.
+Detailed information about the survey including scope and coverage, survey design, data collection methodology, weighting, estimation and benchmarking, estimate reliability and a glossary is available in the Methodology page.

 Data items

 The data items included in the B&I TableBuilder are grouped under broad headings and subheadings as shown in the image below.
-A complete data items list can be found in Data downloads.
+A complete data items list can be found in Data Item Lists.

 File structure image